 Plotinus's student, Porphyry (c.
 233 - 309 A.D.), assembled Plotinus's teachings into the six "Enneads".
 Porphyry was a Syrian Neo-Platonist philosopher, who also wrote widely on astrology, religion, mathematics and musical theory, and was a strong opponent of Christianity and defender of Paganism.

 Iamblichus Chalcidensis (c.
 245 - 325 A.D.) was another Syrian (and student of Porphyry), who was instrumental in determining the direction taken by later Neo-Platonic philosophy.
-One of the last major Greek philosophers, Proclus Lycaeus (412 - 485 A.D.), set forth possibly the most elaborate, complex and fully-developed Neo-Platonic systems, even incoporating the ancient Greek gods into the Neo-Platonic hierarchical system.
+One of the last major Greek philosophers, Proclus Lycaeus (412 - 485 A.D.), set forth possibly the most elaborate, complex and fully-developed Neo-Platonic systems, even incorporating the ancient Greek gods into the Neo-Platonic hierarchical system.
 Other important Neo-Platonists include Hypatia of Alexandria (370 - 415 A.D.), the Roman Emperor Julian (c.
 331 - 363 A.D.), Hierocles of Alexandria (active around 430 A.D.), Simplicius of Cilicia (c.
 490 - 560 A.D.) and Damascius (c.
 458 - 538 A.D.), the last teacher of Neo-Platonism at Athens.

-Some central tenets of Neo-Platonism (e.g. that evil is merely the absence of good, which comes from human sin) were very influential in St. Augustine of Hippo's development of Christian dogma, although eventually he effectively abandoned Neo-Platonism altogether in favour of a doctrine based more on his own reading of Scripture.
+Some central tenets of Neo-Platonism (e.g. that evil is merely the absence of good, which comes from human sin) were very influential in St. Augustine of Hippo's development of Christian dogma, although eventually he effectively abandoned Neo-Platonism altogether in favor of a doctrine based more on his own reading of Scripture.
 The influence of Neo-Platonism on Origen (c.
 185 - 254A.D.), as well as on Boethius, John Scotus Eriugena (c.
 815 – 877) and St. Bonaventura (1221 - 1274), also proved significant for both the Eastern Orthodox and Western branches of Christianity.

 In the Middle Ages, Neoplatonist ideas influenced Jewish thinkers, including Solomon ibn Gabirol (1021 - 1058) and the Kabbalist Isaac the Blind (1160 - 1235), as well as Islamic and Sufi thinkers such as al-Farabi (872 - 951), Avicenna and Maimonides.